Get out of your head and into your life.

 Mindfulness

 My favorite way to describe mindfulness is “present moment awareness, without judgment.”
 It’s a way of thinking about, and approaching, your day-to-day life.
 If you tend to get swept up by emotions, or find yourself shutting down and numbing out, mindfulness is an effective way to reconnect with your thoughts and emotions.
-This is an important first step for learning to manage anxiety.
+This is an important first step for learning to manage anxiety effectively.

 Acceptance

-Acceptance doesn’t mean liking or agreeing with painful emotions or circumstances, it means acknowledging “what is.”
+Acceptance doesn’t mean liking or agreeing with painful emotions or circumstances, it means opening up and acknowledging “what is.”
 It may seem counterintuitive to accept something unpleasant like anxiety, but it actually helps you get unstuck and move forward.
 By accepting what you cannot control, you are free to focus on what you can control.
 This is how you start to loosen the grip of anxiety.

 Commitment